Shropshire Rural Housing: New build

 We now have more than a third of our homes getting their heating and domestic hot water in this way; whether through retrofitting or by incorporating the ground source heat pump into new homes.

 Each of the eight new build properties house an individual 6kW Kensa Shoebox heat pump inside the home, connected to one of three communal borehole arrays.
 One of the communal boreholes feeds two properties, with the two remaining communal borehole arrays – consisting of two boreholes per array – feeding the remaining six properties, with one communal array per three properties.
-This system architecture, referred to as shared ground loop arrays, means the installations are eligible for generous subsidies through the Non Domestic Renewable Heat Incentive (RHI) due to their ‘district’ nature.
+This system architecture, referred to as shared ground loop arrays, means the installations are eligible for generous subsidies through the Non Domestic Renewable Heat Incentive (RHI – this scheme has closed) due to their ‘district’ nature.

 The flexibility of the district ground source heat network design means the installation could be staggered to fit with the progress of the build, and by employing a diversity factor across the array, a lesser number of deeper boreholes was required compared to using individual boreholes connected to individual heat pumps.

-Each heat pump was installed with heat and power meters which were required for RHI grant claims.
-The heat meter data has allowed SRHA to claim £2836 in RHI income over the first two quarters of operation, which over the 20 year income stream will more than recover the total cost of the installation.
+Each heat pump was installed with heat and power meters which were required for RHI (this scheme has closed) grant claims.
+The heat meter data has allowed SRHA to claim £2836 in RHI (this scheme has closed) income over the first two quarters of operation, which over the 20 year income stream will more than recover the total cost of the installation.
 Over the 2016/17 heating season this data also verifies the low running cost of the system, with properties averaging a running cost of £33 per month: 20%-30% lower than with a fossil fuel alternative.

 Ian Richardson affirms: